Geraldo Perdomo Player Props: Diamondbacks vs. Braves

 - Perdomo is hitting .278 with 15 doubles, a triple, five home runs and 40 walks.

-- Perdomo has picked up an RBI in 29.9% of his games this year, with two or more RBI in 10.4% of his games.
-He has also plated three or more runs in three contests.
+- Perdomo has had an RBI in 23 games this year (29.9%), including eight multi-RBI outings (10.4%).
+He has also driven in three or more of his team's runs in three contests.

-- He has scored in 34 of 77 games this season, and more than once 6 times.
+- In 44.2% of his games this season, he has scored at least once.
+And he's had six games with multiple runs (7.8%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.